Shirley Hazzard

-Early life
+Early life and education

-Hazzard was born in Sydney, the younger daughter of a Welsh father (Reginald Hazzard) and a Scottish mother (Catherine Stein Hazzard), both of whom immigrated to Australia in the 1920s and who met while they were working for the firm that built the Sydney Harbour Bridge.
-She attended Queenwood School for Girls in Mosman, New South Wales, but left in 1947 when her father became a diplomat and was posted to Hong Kong.
+Shirley Hazzard was born on 30 January 1931 in Sydney, New South Wales, the younger daughter of a Welsh father (Reginald Hazzard) and a Scottish mother (Catherine Stein Hazzard).
+Both parents had immigrated to Australia in the 1920s and met while they were working for the firm that built the Sydney Harbour Bridge.

+Hazzard attended Queenwood School for Girls in the Sydney suburb of Mosman, but left in 1947 when her father became a diplomat and was posted to Hong Kong.

 Hazzard's parents had intended for her to study at the university there, but it had been destroyed in the war.
 Instead, at age 16, she began working for the British Combined Intelligence Services, until she was "brutally removed by destiny" – first to Australia, as her sister was ill, and then to New Zealand, when her father became Australian Trade Commissioner there.
 She said of her experience of the East that "I began to feel that people could enjoy life, should enjoy life".

 At age 20, in 1951, Hazzard and her family moved to New York City and she worked at the United Nations Secretariat as a typist for about 10 years.
 In 1956, she was posted to Naples for a year and began to explore Italy; she visited annually for several years afterward.